nathanbish/CUSG-Law/Statutes/Title VII: Sustainability & Environmental Policy/Chapter 3: Sustainable Procurement & Resource Use/README.md

 (b) UCSU shall prioritize the purchase of renewable energy from sources located within Colorado or from providers committed to expanding renewable energy infrastructure in Colorado, while continuing to evaluate cost as a factor.

 (c) The Energy Efficiency Fund shall recover thirty-five percent (35%) of demonstrated savings in energy costs from the previous year’s project energy-saving estimates as a budgetary mechanism for sustainability reinvestment.

+---

+## §7.3.1 – Fair Trade Coffee Procurement Standards

+**Enacted by** 64 LCB 16 (2006, “Fair Trade Coffee”)

+**Text:**

+(a) All UCSU cost centers shall exclusively offer Fair Trade certified coffee, with the exception of flavored coffees and special requests that are not available under Fair Trade certification.

+(b) The Environmental Safety/Social Justice/Labor Rights Commission shall be responsible for investigating and ensuring compliance by all cost centers with this policy.

+(c) All vendors and contracts involving UCSU cost centers and the University of Colorado Boulder shall comply with the Fair Trade coffee requirement outlined in this section.